luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/01-character-stats.md

 - **Lucidity (LUC):** Your character’s mental health, based on Willpower.
 [Lucidity and Stress](../12/18-mental-health.md#lucidity-and-stress).
 - **Insanity Rating (IR):** The amount of stress that will drive you insane, based on Willpower.
 [Lucidity and Stress](../12/18-mental-health.md#lucidity-and-stress).
 - **Pools:** Your Insight, Moxie, Vigor, and Flex pools, mostly derived from your morph, with a Flex bonus from your ego.
 [Pools](../03/05-pools.md).
-- **Infection Rating:** If playing an async, your Infection Rating indicates the strength of the virus's hold over you.
+- **Infection Rating:** If playing an async, your Infection Rating indicates the strength of the virus’s hold over you.
 [Infection Rating](../14/01-psi-overview.md#infection-rating).

 <!-- CLEANED blockquote class="table" -->